Deep Unfolding with Approximated Computations for Rapid Optimization: Case Study 2: Robust PCA

 We first generate an \ac{rpca} setting in which the data matrix sizes are $n_1=n_2=1000$, the low-rank component has $r=5$, and the sparse component has $\alpha=0.1$ non-zero entries.
 An overall of $|\mySet{D}|=17500$ realizations were used for training the learned optimizers, and for manually tuning the hyperparameters of the {\em fixed} solver to achieve an error level of $10^{-7}$ in reconstructing the low-rank component $\RPCARank^\star$.
 The resulting convergence profile, averaged over $25$ test realizations, is illustrated in Fig.~\ref{fig:PCA_conv}.
 There, we observe that both learned variants achieve the target error in far fewer iterations compared to the fixed-parameter solver, whose error hardly decreases within the first 25 iterations.
 It is also observed that the increased abstractness induced by \ref{itm:sepStep}-\ref{size_matrix} allows \ac{larpca} to outperform LRPCA, despite its deliberate occasional approximations.

 To evaluate the reduction in computations, we run each of the optimizers to reach a target error of $10^{-7}$.
 As summarized in Table~\ref{tab:PCA_complexity}, \ac{larpca} reached this error level in only $16$ iterations, while performing merely $16$ gradient updates in total.
 The non-approximated unfolded LRPCA required $24$ iterations (with $48$ gradient updates).
-This corresponds to skipping 32 out of 48 gradient steps (around $67\%$ reduction) in this scenario.
-Consequently, the \ac{larpca} solver only needed about $1.76\times10^{8}$ floating-point operations (flops) to reach the solution, which is less than half of the $3.86\times10^{8}$ flops required by LRPCA.
+This corresponds to skipping 32 out of 48 gradient steps (around $67\%$ reduction).
+Consequently, \ac{larpca} only needed $1.76\times10^{8}$ flops to reach the solution, which is less than half of the $3.86\times10^{8}$ flops required by LRPCA.
 To reach the same error of $\approx10^{-7}$, using standard (non-learned) optimization with fixed hyperparameters requires $6000$ iterations and $12000$ gradient calculations, resulting in around $1\times10^{11}$ flops, which is over three orders of magnitude compared to \ac{larpca}.

-As a further evaluation of our proposed method, we examined its robustness to higher-rank scenarios, which pose a significant challenge to classical LRPCA methods.
-Fig.~\ref{fig:PCA_high_rank} illustrates a comparison between the convergence profiles of LRPCA and LARPCA for data matrices of increased rank ($r=50$).
-We also included a baseline performance of LRPCA with a lower rank ($r=5$) as a reference.
-It is clearly observed in Fig.~\ref{fig:PCA_high_rank} that LRPCA significantly struggles when the rank of the underlying low-rank component increases.
-Specifically, when increasing the rank from $r=5$ to $r=50$, LRPCA does not have enough abstractness in its parameterization to efficiently minimize the reconstruction error, plateauing at a significantly higher error level.
-In contrast, our proposed LARPCA, despite deliberately incorporating computational approximations (in particular, approximating updates at iterations 6-9), achieves a much lower error, rapidly converging towards the desired solution.
+As a further evaluation of our proposed method, we examined its robustness to higher-rank scenarios.
+Fig.~\ref{fig:PCA_high_rank} illustrates a comparison between the convergence profiles of LRPCA and LARPCA for data matrices of increased rank ($r=50$), showing that LRPCA struggles when the rank of the underlying low-rank component increases.
+Specifically, when increasing the rank from $r=5$ to $r=50$, LRPCA plateaus at a significantly higher error level.
+LARPCA, despite incorporating approximations (at iterations 6-9), achieves a much lower error, rapidly converging towards the desired solution.
 This demonstrates that the enhanced flexibility provided by learnable approximations and individual step-size matrices not only reduces computational complexity but also enables RPCA with challenging, higher-rank data.